tinahuang5X/prescribe/README.md

 Correct email address format and passwords which are at least 8 characters long are required for successful registration.

-An error message will appear if the entered email address is already in the system or invalid inputs were entered.
+An error message will appear if the entered email address is already in the system or invalid inputs were submitted.

 ![signup](screenshots/SignUpPage.png) <br /><br />